abkendal/monster-world-redux/README.md

-# Monster Hunter
+# Monster World

-This is a respository for the Monster Hunter browser game.
+This is a respository for the Monster World browser game.

 ## Build Setup